Finance Glossary

 M

-Market Value: consists of the endowment fund’s original Book Value (gifts) plus any reinvested earnings and any market appreciation (or less any market losses).
+Market Value: (for endowment) consists of the endowment fund’s original Book Value (gifts) plus any reinvested earnings and any market appreciation (or less any market losses). (for PPE) cost to acquire an item in its current condition through an arm's-length transaction.
+Also referred to as “fair market value.”

 -Back to Top-